johnnychhsu/Interview_notes/ml_notes.md

 ### Basic
 **Why batch normalization can't be used with dropout?**
 Dropout cause variance shift when inferencing.
 This will crack down the BN layer, because the mean and variance for inferencing is calculated during training.
-However, we don't do drop out when inferencing, thus cause this proble.
+However, we don't do drop out when inferencing, thus cause this problem.

 ### Useful library
 1. [Facebook wav2letter](https://code.fb.com/ai-research/wav2letter/)